doltonsedward/Dewe_Tour/README.md

-# Feature List-transaction
+# Feature add-trip

-- add capacity to data tour and show capacity to home
-- add skeleton
-- add strict mode for access list transaction
-- add modal in incoming transaction pages
+- add navigation to list-transaction in dropdown admin
-- fix modal in list-transfer
+- fix route if not exist, redirect to /not-found

-- fix feature for admin when login
+- fix add trip
-- dynamic list in dropdown